pedasmith/BluetoothDeviceController/SmallProjects/TestNmeaGpsParserWinUI/Assets/_TODO_list.md

 Work item: add start + end point
 Work item: keep screen on via menu (in developer?)
 Work item: when clicking a link, open a new window in a browser!

+DONE 2025-07-29: Work item: create user preferences including "don't use 3rd party maps".
+Includes hook to menu, save, restore
-Work item: verify open map usage policy; make sure that when I ship I'm still in compliance https://www.openstreetmap.org/
+DONE 2025-07-29: Work item: verify open map usage policy; make sure that when I ship I'm still in compliance https://www.openstreetmap.org/
 DONE 2025-07-14: uses full version 1.94 and it's in a seperate directory DONE 2025-07-13: Work item: create sample data for all maps DONE 2025-07-12: First version of Leaflet lets me draw the demo map